TimothyLab/maiid_app/README.md

   npm run build
   ```

-  If you choose this option you juste have run the main.py file after you put the build repository created at the root of the project.
+  If you choose this option, you just have run the [`main.py`](main.py) file after you put the build repository created at the root of the project.

 ## Support